nuxeo/doc.nuxeo.com-content/src/corg/developer-environment-setup/installing-jdk-and-related-tools.md

 ## Installing Related Tools

 You need to install Maven, a project management tool.
-You also need to install your preferred IDE, such as Eclipse or IntelliJ.

 ### Maven